tzeikob/stack/README.md

 #### How to run a bash script

-You can execute a bash script with the name `stack.sh` like so.
+You can execute a bash script with the name `stack/index.sh` like so.

 ```
-./stack.sh
+./stack/index.sh
 ```

 If the file is not executable you can make it with the following command.

 ```
-sudo chmod +x stack.sh
+sudo chmod +x stack/index.sh
 ```